Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 Turn the gas tap on and test.

-If after fitting, you find a gas leak from the bowl, try loosening and repositioning and snug fastener again.
-Old bowl seals and gaskets often leak after being disturbed, you may need to replace both bowl and fastener gaskets.
+If, after fitting, you find a gas leak from the bowl, try loosening and repositioning and snug the fastener again.
+Old bowl seals and gaskets often leak after being disturbed; you may need to replace both bowl and fastener gaskets.

-If that worked out for you, great!
-If not we’ll need to move on and remove, strip, clean and refit the carburetor.
+If that works out for you, great!
+If not, we’ll need to move on and remove, strip, clean, and refit the carburetor.
 And that’s exactly what we’ll do next.

 Carburetor Cleaning

-Removing, stripping, and cleaning the carburetor will require some patients and a few more tools, the process is covered here in this post or you can check out the video here.
+Removing, stripping, and cleaning the carburetor will require some patience and a few more tools; the process is covered here in this post, or you can check out the video here.
 The video covers a lawnmower carburetor, but the process is close to identical.

 The following will make the whole job move like butter :